undergraver/proxy_script/README.md

 1. Clone this repository
 2. Update your proxy script
-   a. template available to modify
+   1. template available to modify
-   b. download a template from your wpad server, if any, and modify
+   2. download a template from your wpad server, if any, and modify
       1. a command like `wget wpad` should be enough in most cases
 3. Replace the proxy script
 4. Go to the proxy folder